Conflux-Chain/conflux-documentation/docs/general/mine-stake/stake/faqs.md

 Conflux will use a hybrid PoW-PoS chain.
 There is currently no plan to do a full migration to a PoS chain.

-## When will the PoS upgrade be released?

-The PoS upgrade will be deployed in February.
-You can join the tests here.

 ## Will the PoS upgrade break compatibility?

 Yes.
 Users running Conflux nodes will need to update their clients to be able to run the PoS chain.